CTXz/TinyWS2812/readme.md

 * be used on MCUs with limited computing resources.
 * act as a base for more abstract WS2812 libraries.
 * be easily portable to other platforms or programming frameworks (ex.
-Arduino).
+Arduino, STM8S).

 Because the motivation of this library is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand an understanding of the host platforms platform (eg. registers etc.).
 For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other libraries should probably be consulted.